-NIST SP 800-53 security controls form the foundation of FedRAMP compliance rules.
-These include cloud-specific needs like tracking admin API activity and using hardened configurations.
-The controls cover 20 different areas such as Access Control, Audit and Accountability, and System and Information Integrity.
-The process demands structure and heavy documentation.
-This explains why providers spend lots of time getting ready before any formal review starts.
+NIST SP 800-53 Rev. 5 security controls form the foundation of the Rev5 certification path, including cloud-specific expectations such as tracking administrative API activity and using hardened configurations.
+The controls span 20 families covering areas like Access Control, Audit and Accountability, and System and Information Integrity.
+The process is structured and documentation-heavy, which is why providers invest months of preparation before any formal review begins.

-We’ve created this detailed guide to help you grasp FedRAMP’s core parts for SaaS providers.
-Our focus stays on system boundary definition and inventory management.
-You need a well-laid-out, thorough approach to implement and document all security controls before starting the authorization process.
-This piece breaks down the steps to become FedRAMP-ready and helps you direct your way through federal compliance needs.
+This guide breaks down the parts of FedRAMP that matter most for SaaS providers, with a focus on certification boundary definition and inventory management.
+You need a deliberate, thorough approach to implementing and documenting your security controls before the assessment starts.
+The sections below walk through how to become FedRAMP-ready and how to direct your way through federal compliance under the program’s 2026 rules.

 FedRAMP Readiness for SaaS Providers: Where to Start